ihalage/radar_imaging/README.md

 ![alt text](architecture/cnn_radar.gif)

 Please download the raw radar data from [figshare](https://figshare.com/articles/dataset/Radar_signal_data/21507093).
-Extract the zip file in the root directory and execute the code.
+Extract the zip file in the root directory and execute the code below.
 This will train and evaluate the CNN on the dataset.

 ```
 python DL_Radar_CS1.py